How To Conquer Cheat Days and Deal With Food Temptations

 this simple concept.
 The concept of having a "cheat day"

-once a week.
-To me, cheat days (or meals) are necessary to not only
+once a week is the key.
+To me, cheat days (or meals) are necessary

-emotionally calm your cravings, but to jump start your metabolism
+to not only emotionally calm your cravings, but to jump-start your

-and provide extra energy.
-Eating foods that are higher in calories,
+metabolism and provide extra energy.
+Eating foods that are higher

-or are not normally in our food plan, will increase our metabolism
+in calories, or are not normally in your food plan, will increase

-since our bodies are forced to work harder at burning the calories
+our metabolism since our bodies are forced to work harder at burning

-ingested.
-The key is to cheat only when necessary, and this skill
+the calories ingested.
+The key is to cheat only when necessary,

-Many people I know have a cheat day every Sunday, however I work
+Many people I know have a cheat day every Sunday, however I function

-better on cheating a few meals or snacks each week.
-Devoting an
+much better on cheating with a few meals or snacks each week.
+Devoting

 since I know I would want something naughty by Wednesday or Thursday.